sukritiverma1996/Intro-to-AI-course/README.md

 Algorithms include MiniMax with Alpha-Beta Pruning and ExpectiMax.

 Also designed evaluation functions to evaluate states and state-action pairs used by a Reflex Agent.

+Reinforcement is an implementation of various reinforcement learning techniques such as policy iteration, value iteration, Q-Learning and Approximate Q-Learning on Grid World and Pac-man.